How to Access Property Records in Missouri

 Understanding Property Ownership in Missouri

-Ownership History and Transfers
+Ownership History Records

 Property changes hands for many different reasons.
 Most often, real estate sales will transfer ownership.
 But you may also see someone gift real estate to another person.
 In rare cases, people sign over the deed to their house to pay off a debt.

-Liens, Encumbrances, and Property Records in Missouri
+Buying and Selling Property in Missouri

-When you buy property in Missouri, you should perform some type of due diligence and find out all you can about the property before putting down any money.
+When you buy property in Missouri, you should perform some due diligence and find out all you can about the property before putting down any money.
 The more you learn, the more confident you can be in purchasing the home.

 When selling property in Missouri, you must disclose to potential buyers any material defects about the home that you know about.
 If you are unaware of the house's history, you can consult property records to fill in the blanks.
 In Missouri, one of the disclosures is you must disclose whether or not the property was ever the site of a methamphetamine production lab.
 You must also disclose if the property ever had lead paint or asbestos or if it ever contained a "solid waste disposal site or demolition landfill".